astral-sh/ruff/README.md

 Like `isort`, Ruff's import sorting is compatible with Black.

-Ruff does not yet support all configuration options of `isort`.
-You can find the supported settings in [Options](#options).
+Ruff does not yet support all of `isort`'s configuration options, though it does support many of them.
+You can find the supported settings in the [API reference](#isort).
 For example, you can set `known-first-party` like so:

 ```toml
 [tool.ruff]